lunatech-labs/lunatech-com-website-2020/README.md

 This is the .com portal website.

-Please report any issue to [Jira](https://lunatech.atlassian.net/jira/software/projects/LGW/boards/10)
+Please report any issues to [Jira](https://lunatech.atlassian.net/jira/software/projects/LGW/boards/10)